 Lots of us, especially those of us with kids, have some old, stained chairs in our homes.
 If you want to give your chair a makeover but don’t want to spend 50 dollars or more on a chair slipcover, never fear — in under an hour, you can transform a satin flat sheet into a beautiful slipcover worthy of Better Homes and Gardens.
 A fun, eye catching material, satin is great for adding a bit of pop to a den or bedroom.
 What’s more, because satin sheets already have seams, you don’t have to sew a thing – and that’s a great timesaver for us who have jobs but want to work on our homes as well.

 Step By Step Intructions

 First step: Use a measuring tape to determine the length, height and width of your seat to figure out how big of a sheet you will need.
 If you’re fixing up an armchair or loveseat, drape your sheet over the upholstery or cushions.
 Tuck the excess fabric into every nook and cranny.
 To secure it into place, stick rolled-up magazines or PVC pipes on top of the fabric.
 Finally, gather the excess fabric underneath the chair, out of sight and fasten securely with safety pins.
 If your chair isn’t upholstered, however, simply gather the excess material together at the upper back of your chair instead.
 Tie the material together in a loose, elegant bow.
 As a second option, you can also use a bit of shimmery organza ribbon to tie the excess material together.
 So there you have it — with just a little folding, pinning, and tying, you can create a luxurious, soft, satin chair slipcover that will give just about any room in your home a unique touch.

 The End Product

-Isn’t the above beautiful?
-If any of you ladies have some more easy decorating ideas, let us know in the comments below!
+Isn’t this a simple, yet beautiful idea?
+If any of you have some more easy decorating ideas, let us know in the comments below!
 Until then, I’m going to go scour the internet for more…